 Why is CPD important in nursing?

-Participatory learning is defined by the NMC as 'any learning activity in which you personally interact with other people.'
+Twenty of the 35 hours’ training must be participatory learning – defined by the NMC as 'any learning activity in which you personally interact with other people.'
 This can include attending a conference, taking part in a workshop or working in groups.
-The group doesn't have to be in the same room – participatory learning can take place in a virtual group, such as an online discussion forum.
+The group don't have to be in the same room – participatory learning can take place virtually, such as in online discussion forums.

-The other 15 hours of CPD can be any other type of learning that takes place alone – like reading, elearning or reviewing publications.
+The other 15 hours of CPD should include any other type of learning that takes place alone – like reading, e-learning or reviewing publications.